startup-entity-development/Entity/README.md

-Nordeste Project API: Real-time Notifications and Task Creation
+Entity Project API: Real-time Notifications and Task Creation

 A GraphQL API written in Python utilizing WebSockets for Push Messages